 Now that you're in the driver's seat, it's time to update the bootloader update utility.
 How do you do that?
 Just type in these magic incantations (or, if you're not feeling particularly wizard-like, you can just copy and paste them into MobaXterm):

 sudo apt update sudo apt full-upgrade sudo reboot

 After your Raspberry Pi 4 has stretched its legs and booted up again, it's time to see if there are any updates to the bootloader.
 This can be done with the following command:

 If there's an update waiting in the wings (the shell will inform you with a “*** UPDATE REQUIRED ***” message), you can install it using these commands:

 With your Raspberry Pi 4 bootloader all shiny and updated, you can then safely shut down the system using the following command.
 This is a good practice as it ensures the safety of your microSD card:

 Presently, only the HassOS development builds are capable of booting from an external SSD, so you might encounter a bug or two along the way.
 To get started, download the latest

 Development 5 build X for the Raspberry Pi 4 from GitHub (currently hassos_rpi4-64-5.4.img.gz).

-Once downloaded, you can once again flash the image using balenaEtcher.
-Only this time you will be flashing it to your external SSD and not a microSD card.
-Once complete, you can plug in the external SSD to your Raspberry Pi 4 and power it on by reattaching the power cable.
-Home Assistant should now boot as it would from a microSD card.
-Give it a bit of time to get set up, and you should be good to go.
+Once your download is complete, you'll need to flash the image using balenaEtcher.
+The twist this time is that you'll be flashing it to your external SSD, not a microSD card.
+When that's done, plug the SSD into your Raspberry Pi 4 and power it on by reconnecting the power cable.
+Home Assistant should boot up just as it would from a microSD card.
+Give it a moment to find its feet, and you're all set!